Learn about many of the available medications in our database.

 Who should NOT take this medication?

-- is allergic to ethambutol or to any of the ingredients of the medication
+- are allergic to ethambutol or to any of the ingredients of the medication

-- has or has had inflammation of the optic nerve
+- have or have had inflammation of the optic nerve

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.